adityapathak0007/MovieRecommenderSystem/README.md

 - **Movie Recommendations:** Provides a list of recommended movies based on the selected movie.
 - **Movie Posters:** Displays movie posters for recommended movies.
-- **Dark Theme:** The app uses a dark theme for a modern look and feel.

 ## Technologies Used